mtorreliza/Getting_and_Cleaning_Data_Course_Project/README.md

   Use library(reshape2) to melt column variable names into columns.
   Use dcast to get the mean/average by subject, activity and variable name.
   Melt the data again to create the final tidy data set

+CodeBook.md
+Explains all the tables and datasets used